 The United States issues paper currency and coins to pay for purchases, taxes, and debts.

-The Bureau of Engraving and Printing manufactures paper money.
-It also redesigns money, with new appearances and enhanced security features to prevent counterfeiting.
-You can purchase commemorative or bulk versions of American currency through the Bureau's Money Store.
+The Bureau of Engraving and Printing (BEP) manufactures paper money.
+It also redesigns money, with new appearances and enhanced security features.
+BEP includes security features to prevent counterfeiting.
+Purchase commemorative or bulk versions of American currency through the Bureau's Money Store.

 The federal government is required to provide access to federal programs and federally assisted programs for people with limited English proficiency.